• Skip to main content

 Photo: kiyamel.com

-The first and only Black-owned brand has officially been approved by The National Eczema Association.
+The first and only Black-owned brand has officially been approved by the National Eczema Association.

 The idea of being an entrepreneur was something that was embedded into Jocelyne Firmin’s mind from an early age.
-She grew up in Haiti with a single mother and despite being faced with poverty, her mother made it clear that education and entrepreneurship would be her only way out.
+She grew up in Haiti with a single mother, and despite being faced with poverty, her mother made it clear that education and entrepreneurship would be her only way out.
 To get an idea of what entrepreneurship looked like, she would often accompany her mom and work in Haiti’s open markets.

 The launch of Kiyamel

 It is this exposure that prepared her for her skincare line, Kiyamel.
 Kiyamel is a skincare brand for people who suffer from eczema.
-It is based in Millsboro, Delaware and is easily accessible online and in stores without a prescription.
+It is based in Millsboro, Delaware, and is easily accessible online and in stores without a prescription.
 Firmin, who migrated to the United States via a full scholarship, founded the company in 2019, but it didn’t officially become functional until January 2021.

-Currently, 31.6 people in America suffer from some form of eczema, according to the National Eczema Association.
+Currently, 31.6 million people in America suffer from some form of eczema, according to the National Eczema Association.
 Black children are 1.7 times more likely to develop eczema than white children, however, they often go undiagnosed because doctors are primarily trained to diagnose eczema on white skin.
 Additionally, Black children are thirty percent less likely to see a doctor for their eczema than white children, and those who see a doctor have more visits and prescriptions than white children.

 You May Also Like